-What if the only thing on your figurative bucket list was to literally fill a bucket before you kicked it.
+What if the only thing on your bucket list was to literally fill a bucket before you kicked it.
 Eighty-two year old Etta Vogel is determined to see the water and once again begin dreaming her own dreams before she dies.
 Through fire and brimstone she of the elder demographic will travel by foot to get there or die knowing she gave it her best effort.
-Her husband Otto is awakened mid-slumber at the realization of an odd dip in the bed, a vacancy, a coldness on the other side of the bed and a Dear Otto note on the kitchen table.
+Her husband Otto is awakened mid-slumber at the realization of an odd dip in the bed, a vacancy, a coldness on the other side and a Dear Otto note on the kitchen table.
 After years and years of correspondence he knows the penmanship, he knows it’s for him, he knows it’s from Etta.
 He comes to grips, understands and doesn’t ask questions.
-For his own sanity and putting his mind at ease, he knows that in his mind she is either headed west to Vancouver or east to Halifax, but he will not go out to find her, she obviously has something important to do and he won’t obstruct her desires.
+For his own sanity and putting his mind at ease, he knows that she is either headed west to Vancouver or east to Halifax, but he will not go out to find her, she obviously has something important to do and he won’t stand in the way of her desires.

 “Gérald hadn’t gone home; he’d chosen to stay, to hold and watch things until Otto and the others came back.
 I prefer to imagine what going home could have been like, instead of knowing what it really would have been, he said.
 I sat out here on my own, out on watch eight p.m. to eight a.m., and I imagined I was sitting with my wife all night, night after night after night, and mon dieu she was beautiful, and it was so simple and so easy.”